jstoebel/critical_response_talk/slides.md

 # Don't take it personally

 ???
-- I find this framework particularly concerning because it opens the door to toxic criticism couched in the disclaimer that "I'm just focused on the code.
+- You can spot a toxic code review when its defended using something along the lines of "I'm just focused on the code.
 Don't take it personally."

+- I find this framework particularly concerning because it opens the door to toxic criticism.

 - While I agree that as developers we might not want to be _too_ attached to our code, I think the phrase "Don't take it personally" is flawed.
 We are thought workers after all, and our code is a reflection of the way we view the world.
 The assumption that we can completely compartmentalize doesn't seem possible to me.